overturetool/overturetool.github.io/_netmeetings/Net-Meeting-92.md

 | Date | {{ page.date }} |
 | Participants | PGL, TO, NB, PJ, VB, SS, JF, HS, MV, LF.
 Minutes by PJ. |

+Two new attendees: Victor Bandur (VB) (new member of the Aarhus University software engineering group) and Leo Freitas (LF) from the University of Newcastle (UNEW).

 ## Review Status of the Action List